hyperledger/fabric/docs/source/commands/configtxgen.md

     	Prints the configuration contained in the block at the specified path -inspectChannelCreateTx string
-    	[DEPRECATED] Prints the configuration contained in the transaction at the specified path -outputAnchorPeersUpdate string
+    	[DEPRECATED] Prints the configuration contained in the transaction at the specified path -outputBlock string
-    	[DEPRECATED] Creates a config update to update an anchor peer (works only with the default channel creation, and only for the first update)
-  -outputBlock string
     	The path to write the genesis block to (if set) -outputCreateChannelTx string